Google released Pixelbook Go in October 2019.

 - A grippable base for more easily carrying without a case

-It’s early, but so far Pixelbook Go is a good looking device for the business traveler.
+It’s early, but so far Pixelbook Go is a good-looking device for the business traveler.

-A chromebook is a laptop computer that runs Google’s Chrome OS.
-Chrome OS is a lighter weight operating system than Windows or iOS.
+A Chromebook is a laptop computer that runs Google’s Chrome OS.
+Chrome OS is a lighter-weight operating system than Windows or iOS.

 There are three ways you can work on Excel spreadsheets on a Chromebook.
 Open the spreadsheet in Google Sheets.
 Install the Excel Google Play app.
 Access Excel Online via the Chrome browser.

-Pixelbook Go supports bluetooth, a 3.5mm jack and USB-C connections.
+Pixelbook Go supports Bluetooth, a 3.5mm jack, and USB-C connections.

-Pixelbook Go weighs under 2.5 pounds.
+Pixelbook Go weighs about 2 pounds.